-- Where are you connecting with other homeschoolers for group learning (online, none, local)?
+- are you connecting with other homeschoolers for group learning (online, none, local)?

-- Where are your teens doing internships (if any)?
+- will your teens be doing internships (if any)?

-- Where will mom *sit with* on courses that need one-on-one time?
+- Then think about, where will mom *sit with* on courses that need one-on-one time?

 - Where will a tutor work, if needed?

 - Who needs privacy and space?

 - Lastly, here are some tips for preparing your home for homeschooling.

 The *How* of planning homeschool high school